thruthesky/sonub-old/README.md

   * open web browser for `nginx`. just access `https://www.sonub.com` and SEO should work.

 * When you edit, you can see the changes quickly on `https://www.sonub.com`, `https://thruthesky.sonub.com`.
+  * remember, you have hosted custom domain `sonub.com` as 127.0.0.1

-* When you edit `https://root.sonub.com` configuration, it will apply to `root site` and you can test it on local computer. @see see [Root Site Management](https://docs.google.com/document/d/1QEifBIP7PF6KS6miu4tAlVmEB3Xq3m-BTU6JFYtNXDM/edit#heading=h.e9795yxifzr0)
+* For `root site` SEO patch, you can edit `https://root.sonub.com` configuration, it will apply to `root site`.
+  * Test it on local computer. @see see [Root Site Management](https://docs.google.com/document/d/1QEifBIP7PF6KS6miu4tAlVmEB3Xq3m-BTU6JFYtNXDM/edit#heading=h.e9795yxifzr0)

 * It should very smooth working with App shell and SEO.
   * When you edit index.html on VSCode,